Visualizing high-dimensional loss landscapes with Hessian directions: Principal curvature in random projections

 \section{Principal curvature in random projections}

 To describe the connection between the principal curvature of a loss function $L(\theta)$ and that associated with a lower-dimensional, random projection, we provide in Section~\ref{sec:overview} an overview of concepts from differential geometry~\cite{lee2006riemannian,berger2012differential,kuhnel2015differential} that are useful to mathematically describe curvature in high-dimensional spaces.
-In Section~\ref{sec:random_projections}, we then show the relationship between principal curvature and random projections.
-Finally, in Section~\ref{sec:examples}, we discuss different examples to aid intuition on how (i) random projections average curvature information, (ii) curvature-based Hessian trace estimates relate to those obtained with Hutchinson's method, and (iii) Hessian directions (\ie, the eigenbasis of $H_\theta$) can be used for a guided visual analysis of saddle information in high-dimensional spaces.
+In Sections~\ref{sec:random_projections} and \ref{sec:principal_curvature}, we show the relationship between principal curvature and random projections.
+Finally, in Section~\ref{sec:hessian_trace_estimates}, we highlight a relationship between measures of curvature presented in Section~\ref{sec:principal_curvature} and Hutchinson-type Hessian trace estimates.